ScartleRoy/ELEN4810_Fall_2015/README.md

 # ELEN4810_Fall_2015
-The course project for ELEN4810 in 2015 Fall semester, Columbia University.
+The course project by Yi Luo (yl3364), Xiaowen Zhang (xz2461) for ELEN4810 in 2015 Fall semester, Columbia University.

 ===========================================================================
 This project is about automatic singing transcription.
 The codes were written in Python.